 Looking for Gaming PC Repair Near Me in York, PA?

 If you searched for the closest gaming computer repair near me, you’re in the right place.
 Our shop sits on Carlisle Road, an easy 5–10 minute drive from York city, Shiloh, Spring Garden, West York, East York, Manchester, and Dover.
 Free parking right at the door, walk-ins welcome — just bring the tower (no monitor, keyboard, or mouse needed unless the issue involves them).
-For tempered-glass cases or full-tower water-cooling builds, give us a call ahead at 717-739-9675 and we’ll talk through the safest way to transport it.
+For tempered-glass cases or AIO-cooled builds, give us a call ahead at 717-739-9675 and we’ll talk through the safest way to transport it.

 Drop off any time during business hours (Monday through Friday, 9 AM – 5 PM — we’re closed Saturday and Sunday).
 We log the rig, run a hands-on gaming-grade diagnostic on the bench, and call or message you with the actual root cause and a written quote before any paid work begins.
 No guess-and-replace.
 No upsells.
 If your rig isn’t worth the cost of repair, we’ll tell you that too — in plain English, with the math.